Edward Griffith Pools

 The story inspired me in many ways–to learn more about Ned and America and about the Garibaldi of which I knew very little other than they were cool and orange.
 Their name originated from their color–after Italian general and hero, Giuseppe Garibaldi, who wore bright red-orange shirts, and inspired his followers to do the same.
 The garibaldi’s color comes from their diet of sponges and they’re also territorial, who will aggressively defend their habitats.
 They’re also curious and docile, when not threatened, and were adopted as our official California State Fish in 1995.

 In honor of the garibaldi in the Griffith pool we made four new shirts printed in ‘garibaldi red’, obviously.
 Two feature the Garibaldi and two others, their close friends–the Southern California Groundfish and the three California State marine amigos–the Leatherback Turtle (reptile), the Garibaldi (fish), and Gray Whale (mammal).
-Hope you enjoyed this sliver of the past and much as we did learning about it and sharing it with you.
+I hope you enjoyed this sliver of the past as much as we did learning about it and sharing it with you.
 Feel free to pick up one of our tees if so inspired!